Workers’ Compensation Offerings At Complete Payroll Solutions

 - Current workers’ compensation coverage, if applicable

-Once we present the quotes to you, a licensed insurance professional will help you choose the right coverage and carrier based on your needs and budget.
+Once we have quotes to present to you, one of our licensed insurance professionals will walk through them and help you pick the right policy and insurer based on your needs and budget.

-After you get a policy through us, we’ll assign an account representative to service your business on an ongoing basis.
-This professional will help you stay abreast of changes in the state workers’ compensation market, handle claims issues that arise, and issue certificates of coverage when you request them.
+After you get coverage through us, we’ll assign an account representative to service your business going forward.
+This professional will help you stay on top of changes in the state workers’ compensation market, manage claims issues that may arise, and issue certificates of coverage when requested.

 How to Choose the Best Workers’ Compensation Partner for Your Business

-You have lots of options when it comes to securing workers’ compensation insurance.
-But if you’ve narrowed down your choices and Complete Payroll Solutions is one of them, we may be an ideal choice for your business if you:
+There are many choices when it comes to buying a workers’ compensation policy.
+But if you’ve narrowed down your list and Complete Payroll Solutions is on it, we may be the right fit for your business if you: